District Permit Frequently Asked Questions

 Do all district schools and specialty programs participate in the District Permit Process?

-My student is currently on an Open Enrollment/High School Specialty Program waitlist.
+My student is currently on an Open Enrollment/High School Specialty Program waiting list.
 Can we apply for an intra-district permit?

-If your student is on an Open Enrollment/High School Specialty Program waitlist, your intra-district permit application will be marked ineligible.
+If your student is on an Open Enrollment/High School Specialty Program waiting list, your intra-district permit application will be marked ineligible.

-If you would like to remove your student from an Open Enrollment/High School Specialty Program waitlist prior to applying for a district permit, you can log into your SchoolMint account and withdraw the application or email Becky Petrie at becky-petrie@scusd.edu
+If you would like to remove your student from an Open Enrollment/High School Specialty Program waiting list, you can log into your SchoolMint account and withdraw the application or email Becky Petrie at becky-petrie@scusd.edu for assistance.

 How many schools or specialty programs can my student apply to?